PennyLaneAI/pennylane/doc/code/qml_qaoa.rst

         qml.layer(qaoa_layer, 2, params[0], params[1])

+        return qml.expval(cost_h)

-With the circuit defined, we call the device on which QAOA will be executed, as well as the ``qml.ExpvalCost``, which creates the QAOA cost function: the expected value of the cost Hamiltonian with respect to the parametrized output of the QAOA circuit.
+With the circuit defined, we call the device on which QAOA will be executed and create the cost function.

 .. code-block:: python3

     # Defines the device and the QAOA cost function
     dev = qml.device('default.qubit', wires=len(wires))
-    cost_function = qml.ExpvalCost(circuit, cost_h, dev)
+    cost_function = qml.QNode(circuit, dev)

 >>> print(cost_function([[1, 1], [1, 1]]))
 -1.8260274380964299